 - been identified as being at higher risk of severe illness.

 3. Call your GP immediately to discuss antivirals (usually via telehealth).
-Antivirals work best within 5 days from the start of symptoms.
+Antivirals work best when taken as soon as possible and within 5 days from the start of symptoms.

 4. If your GP says you are eligible for antivirals, they will send you a prescription (online or paper copy).
 It’s recommended you ask your pharmacy to arrange home delivery for your medication or ask someone to collect it on your behalf and drop it off.

-If you believe you are at high-risk of getting seriously ill from COVID-19 and have not received the NSW Health survey and not been able to get in touch with your GP, you can contact the National Coronavirus Helpline on 1800 020 080 and/or NSW Health’s COVID-19 and Flu care at home support line on 1800 960 933.
-Nurses on the line will be able to check if you’re eligible for antivirals.
+If you believe you are at high risk of getting very sick from COVID-19 and have not received the NSW Health survey or cannot get in touch with your doctor, contact the National Coronavirus Helpline on 1800 020 080 who are able to check if you are eligible for antivirals.

 Why can’t everyone access antivirals?

 Antivirals can only be used in the early stages of infection and are not suitable for everyone.
-Most people can manage COVID-19 safely at home without the need for antivirals.
-They may be beneficial to people who are at higher risk of progressing to severe illness, depending on their circumstances.
+Most people can manage COVID-19 safely at home without needing antivirals.
+Antivirals may help people who are at higher risk of developing severe illness, depending on their circumstances.